Ayomide-Israel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replaced all characters A and c from input to Z and e respectively.
 Created a script that removes all letters c and C from input.
 Wrote a script that reverse its input.
+Wrote script that displays all users and their home directories, sorted by users.